Harshini295/Music_Generator/README.md

 Open the local URL shown in your terminal (usually http://localhost:8501).

 ---
-# 🏋️ Train Model (optional, if you want to re-train)
-python -m scripts.train
+ 🏋️ Train Model (optional, if you want to re-train) python -m scripts.train

-# 🎶 Generate via CLI
+ 🎶 Generate via CLI
 python -m scripts.generate
 This will create a file: generated_output.mid

 ---
-# 🎨 Example Workflow
+## 🎨 Example Workflow
 1. Inlialize the model by clicking on Initial model
-2. (Optional)to re-train the model:
+- (Optional)to re-train the model:
-  -Enter the file path of the dataset
+  *Enter the file path of the dataset
-  -Start Training
+  *Start Training
-  -This will re-train the model and saves the model into music_generator_model.pt -You can now load this model by clicking on Load pre-trained model
+  *This will re-train the model and saves the model into music_generator_model.pt *You can now load this model by clicking on Load pre-trained model
 3. Load the pre-trained model
 4. Upload an image for style inspiration or Enter lyrics or descriptive text.
 5. Adjust valence/arousal sliders (calm ↔ energetic, sad ↔ joyful).